yidinghao/cinnamonlab-website/index.md

 # Welcome

 Cinnamonlab is a computational linguistics research group at Boston University led by [Sophie Hao](https://www.notaphonologist.com).
 Cinnamonlab takes an interdisciplinary approach to language model interpretability and its applications, incorporating ideas and perspectives from across the sciences, social sciences, and humanities.
-Research areas include:
-- probing, neural representations, feature attribution
-- linguistic evaluation and psycholinguistic modeling
-- theory of computation, analysis of neural architectures
-- generative linguistics, syntax, phonology, mathematical linguistics
-- bias, fairness, digital humanities and social science
-- theoretical foundations of NLP and computational linguistics.
+Our goal is to develop a linguistics of neural language models.

-Cinnamonlab is affiliated with the [Department of Linguistics](https://www.bu.edu/linguistics/) and the SALAMI Consortium.
+Cinnamonlab is affiliated with the [Department of Linguistics](https://www.bu.edu/linguistics/), the [Faculty of Computing and Data Sciences](https://www.bu.edu/cds/), and the SALAMI Consortium.

+## News
+{% include news.html %}

 {% include section.html %}